The Best Open Back Headphones for Mixing and Mastering

 The 45 mm drivers produce good bass response, and they also extend the high frequencies.
 The aluminum honeycomb-mesh housings provide a natural open-back sound.

-Their robust and light weight build make them comfortable to wear for long periods of time.
+Their robust and lightweight build make them comfortable to wear for long periods of time.

 The Audio Technica ATH-R70x is equipped with a dual-sided detachable locking cable that is designed so that the stereo orientation will be correct whichever way you plug them in.

-For optimal sound quality, you need a headphone amp capable of driving 470 Ohm headphones, most budget audio interfaces won't drive them hard enough.
+For optimal sound quality, you need a headphone amp capable of driving 470 Ohm headphones.
+Most budget audio interfaces won’t drive them hard enough.

 If you’re a fan of the Audio-Technica M series but want a more open-sounding, more mix-oriented pair of studio headphones, the ATH-R70x is a great choice for fans of the Audio-Technica sound.